nwalters512/eng100-website/README.md

-# eng100-website
+# website
-A personal site I built for my ENG 100 class
+I originally built this as a basic portfolio for my ENG 100 class at UIUC, but I've decided to adopt it as my official personal website.